Biby99/monitoring-solar-pannel-with-arduino-and-nodemcu/README.md

-# Monitoraggio pannelli solari tramite Arduino
+# Monitoring solar pannel with Arduino and NODEMCU

 ## Bibalo Simone (mat.
 143184)